nictki/Battmon/Battmon/README.md

    	is-local = TRUE
    	...

 Otherwise some of program functionality (like shutdown, suspend...) may not work.

 ## How to run:
+After unpacking make battmon executable

+	chmod +x ./battmon.py

+and run like:

+	./battmon.py

+or
 	python ./battmon.py

+To list all available options run with `-h` or `--help`

+	python ./battmon.py -h

 ## Options: